THLNet: two-stage heterogeneous lightweight network for monaural speech enhancement: Evaluation Results

 \subsection{Comparison with other SOTA causal methods}

-Table~{\ref{tbl:sota}} shows the comparison of our proposed model with other SOTA causal systems on the VoiceBank+DEMAND dataset.
-As can be seen from the table, among these advanced causal systems, THLNet has the highest scores in WB-PESQ, STOI, CSIG, CBAK and COVL with relatively small parameters and MACS.
+Table~{\ref{tbl:sota}} shows the comparison of our proposed model (the best performing sub-network combination \textit{\textbf{DPCRN+DFNet}}) with other SOTA causal systems on the VoiceBank+DEMAND dataset.
+As can be seen from the table, among these advanced causal systems, THLNet has the highest scores in all evaluation metrics with relatively small parameters and MACS.